panda3d/panda3d-docs/programming/texturing/multitexture-introduction.rst

 coats of paint; very much like the "layers" in a popular photo-paint program.

-To layer a second texture on a model, you will have to understand Panda's concept of a TextureStage.
+To layer a second texture on a model, you will have to understand Panda's concept of a :class:`.TextureStage`.
 Think of a TextureStage as a slot to hold a single texture image.
 You can have as many different TextureStages as you want in your scene, and each TextureStage might be used on one, several, or all models.

-When you apply a texture to a model, for instance with the ``setTexture()`` call, you are actually binding the texture to a particular TextureStage.
-If you do not specify a TextureStage to use, Panda assumes you mean the "default" TextureStage object, which is a global pointer which you can access as ``TextureStage.getDefault()``.
+When you apply a texture to a model, for instance with the :meth:`~.NodePath.set_texture()` call, you are actually binding the texture to a particular TextureStage.
+If you do not specify a TextureStage to use, Panda assumes you mean the "default" TextureStage object, which is a global pointer which you can access as :meth:`.TextureStage.get_default()`.

-Each TextureStage can hold one texture image for a particular model.
+Each :class:`.TextureStage` can hold one texture image for a particular model.
 If you assign a texture to a particular TextureStage, and then later (or at a lower node) assign a different texture to the same TextureStage, the new texture completely replaces the old one.
 (Within the overall scene, a given TextureStage can be used to hold any number of different textures for different nodes; but it only holds one texture for any one particular node.)